VictorAissa/pewpewtimer/README.md

 **Randomize**
 You can randomize a part of the choosen time for the delay stage by clicking the **Randomize** button.
-The default randomized ratio is 0.5, but you can change it in the `.env` file.
+The default randomized ratio is 0.5, but you can change it in the settings.

 ### Recording